Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Stars Advanced Stats

-- The Stars are ranked third in league action for the fewest goals against this season, having allowed 215 total goals (2.6 per game).
+- The Stars have conceded the third-fewest goals in NHL action this season, 215 (2.6 per game).

 - The team's goal differential is fourth-best in the league at +66.